 Their organic saffron fields were first established in 2017, where they planted 7000 corms in 6000 sq. ft.
 Their yield that first year was about 25 grams.
 They lost an estimated 30% of their corms to gophers and voles, leading them to dig up all remaining corms in 2018, which amounted to around 50,000+ corms.

 These corms were then planted inapproximately 10,000 sq. ft. of raised beds made of hardware cloth.
 Their yield from the raised beds that year amounted to 325 grams.
 They have not seen any apparent losses to rodents since the switch to raised beds.
 In 2019, they decided to add an additional 10,000 sq. ft. of new beds and 22,000 corms.
 This decision led to a yield of 1.2 kg.
 The following year, with no new additions, the yield nearly doubled, increasing to 2.2 kg.

 Of course, there are multiple ways for pest control and we are not forced to change our saffron cultivation bed.
-We can do some simple preventing work to avoid of this problems.
+We can do some simple preventing work to avoid these problems.

 One of the important problems that farmers are involved in is the supply of labor in the harvest season.
-Saffron harvesting season is dense and heavy work and if you don’t be ready, you may miss your products.
+Saffron harvesting season has dense and heavy workload and if you won’t be ready, you may miss your products.
 This problem was correct until some years before.

 But now, there are multiple and various saffron planting machines that help us to do our work on the saffron farm.
 In fact, the most sensitive and dense work on the saffron farms is harvesting saffron and now we have saffron harvesting machines that can do this for us.